masasam/emacs-easy-hugo/README.md

 	M-x easy-hugo-put-image

-Move image to 'easy-hugo-image-dirctory' and generate image link.
+Move image to 'easy-hugo-image-directory' and generate image link.

 You can change the initial launch position with 'easy-hugo-default-picture-directory'.